Graphql

 GraphQL can reduce the overhead needed for common queries.
 For example, instead of querying each receipt in a block, GraphQL can get the same result with a single query for the entire block.

 The [Clisha GraphQL schema] describes the GraphQL implementation for Ethereum.
-Enable the GraphQL service using .
+Enable the GraphQL service using command line options.

 !!! note